 In 1984, Doctor Jack Scurry built the first Marina on Daufuskie Island.
 Soon after came the Haig Point and Melrose developments.
 With no airport or bridge on this isolated and beautiful island, Daufuskie is a rare gem that can be visited by private boats or public ferries.

-Old Haig Point Rd.
-If you’re exploring Daufuskie Island, it’s always a good idea to start at the Billie Burn Museum.
+The Billie Burn Museum is located on Old Haig Point Rd.
+If you’re exploring Daufuskie Island, it’s always a good idea to start here.
 The museum is packed with artifacts and displays revealing the history of Daufuskie Island and its early inhabitants.
+Daufuskie Island Gullah are